 Mughal Mahal Review: 7, Sethi Bhawan, Rajendra Place, New Delhi

 A visit to Mughal Mahal, Rajendra Place for me is like living my carefree days of life once again with scrumptious food on special occasions or just like that too.
-Its really not a restaurant for me but a part of my life’s (culinary) journey.
-If you haven’t been there ever, its about time you did.
+It is really not a restaurant for me but a part of my life’s (culinary) journey.
+If you haven’t been there ever, it is about time you did.

 Check Amount for 4 people: Rs.
 3079 (a lot of food was doggy bagged) | Revisit plans: Can’t live without this stuff, matey.